Residue (complex analysis): Residue at infinity

-For holomorphic functions the sum of the residues at the isolated singularities plus the residue at infinity is zero.
+For functions meromorphic on the entire complex plane with finitely many singularities, the sum of the residues at the (necessarily) isolated singularities plus the residue at infinity is zero, which gives:

 Series methods

 If parts or all of a function can be expanded into a Taylor series or Laurent series, which may be possible if the parts or the whole of the function has a standard series expansion, then calculating the residue is significantly simpler than by other methods.
+The residue of the function is simply given by the coefficient of $(z-c)^{-1}$ in the Laurent series expansion of the function.